-In the Ameriprise case, clients of Ameriprise Financial Inc. sued the broker dealer for selling an investment in Medical Capital which apparently was nothing more than a Ponzi schemes.
+In the Ameriprise case, clients of Ameriprise Financial Inc. sued the broker dealer for selling them an investment in Medical Capital which apparently was nothing more than a Ponzi scheme.
 Ameriprise allegedly told customers that they were investing in safe medical receivables that would both preserve their capital and pay nice profits.
 They did not tell investors that the CEO of the company, Sidney Field, had a shady past and had lost his insurance license and was charged with racketeering and fraud.

 Investors in the two deals that purchased through Ameriprise lost approximately $300 million.
 The amount of the settlement?
 Just $27 million or less than 10 cents on the dollar.
 That figure may be less depending on whether the settlement is pre or post legal fees.